Frequently Asked Questions

 You can purchase a 10 class punchcard for $100, a monthly membership at $75 per month that allows you any 2 classes per week, or you can pay as you go at $12 per class ($10 per class if you are a senior age 60 and up).
 We also have a drop-in day of rate at $15 as long as we have space in the class.

 You are free to use the card at your leisure, however, we do 6 month expiration from the issue date.

 You will need to register for each individual class you want to attend.

 For more details and to register CLICK HERE

 You will be notified of any schedule changes via email, social media and we will change our voicemail message.
 We will do our best to reschedule the class, however, if we aren’t able to do so, we will credit you account for the cancelled class.

-- Gymnastics, Pool, parties are offered on Saturday’s and Sunday’s.
+- Gymnastics and pool parties are offered on Saturday’s and Sunday’s throughout the year.

-- The Gymnastics and Turf/Sports parties consists of 1hr of activities and half hour in the party room.
+- The Gymnastics and Pool parties consists of 1hr of activities and half hour in the party room.

-For a Plus Party: You provide your birthday cake, cupcakes or cookie cake.
-(Plus Party Pizza must be ordered through us!)
+- You provide your birthday cake, cupcakes or cookie cake.
+(Party Pizza must be ordered through us!)

 - You are limited to balloons that can be tied to the table or anything that can be placed on the party table.